 Streit previously served as director of Strategic Communications, where he led The Heritage Foundation’s communications and marketing operations in support of the organization’s public policy objectives.

-Streit (pronounced “straight”) manages communications with producers, reporters and hosts across the nation and around the globe; coordinates coverage of the think tank’s major events; and oversees the radio and television facilities at Heritage’s headquarters on Capitol Hill.
+Prior to that he served as director of Broadcast Services, where he managed communications with radio and television producers, reporters and hosts across the nation and around the globe.
+He also coordinated broadcast coverage of the think tank’s major events and oversaw operations at Heritage’s radio and television studios on Capitol Hill.

 A native of Wooster, Ohio, Streit received a bachelor's degree in political science in 2001 from Grove City College in Pennsylvania.
 He also holds a bachelor's degree in theology.

-Streit currently resides in Washington's Capitol Hill neighborhood with his wife, Amber, and their son Deacon.
+Streit currently resides with his family in Washington's Capitol Hill neighborhood.